aquarium and pond answers, information, articles, resources

 TREATMENT (and more importantly; stopping the spread of this disease):

-Measurement of the Methylene Blue does not need to be too precise as this bath should only be used for about 30 minutes and Methylene Blue is safely overdosed (for fish in baths, dips, or bare hospital tank, however overdosing in established aquariums can kill beneficial nitrifying bacteria).
-This bath’s effectiveness is improved further by the addition of salt (at 1 teaspoon per gallon) and Metronidazole at double the normal tank dose.
+Measurement of the Methylene Blue does not need to be too precise as this bath should only be used for about 30 minutes and Methylene Blue is safely overdosed for fish in baths, dips, or bare hospital tank.
+However overdosing in established aquariums can kill beneficial nitrifying bacteria.

-Adding Erythromycin to this bath at double recommended tank dose can improve results (especially for FNT Disease)
+Adding Nitrofurazone to this bath at double recommended tank dose can improve results.

 This bath is helpful for the both “True Neon Tetra Disease” and false neon tetra disease (FNT Disease).